alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-Recall the 4 steps model selection steps from the last exercise:
+Recall the four model selection steps from the last exercise:

 1. Estimate a variety of candidate models
 2. Make 1-step-ahead predictions for the test period for every model
 3. Compute a performance measure e.g. the MSE for every model
 4. Select the model with the best performance

-We already completed step 1.
+We already completed the first step.
 Now we can use the estimated models to make predictions on the test set and compare their performance.

 `@instructions`
 - Create `predictions`, an empty list for your predictions, and `mse`, an empty vector for the MSEs.

 - Use every model in `models` to make 1-step-ahead predictions for the test data.
-Use a for loop for this.
+Use a `for()` loop for this.

-- In the same for loop: Extract the fitted values from your predictions and compute the MSE.
+- In the same `for()` loop: Extract the fitted values from your predictions and compute the MSE.

-- Save the model with the lowest MSE as `best_model`.
+- Assign the model with the lowest MSE to `best_model`.

 `@hint`
-- use `list()` to create an empty list and `c()` to create an empty vector.
+- Use `list()` to create an empty list and `c()` to create an empty vector.

-- Recall from exercise 6 how to compute one step ahead predictions.
+- Recall from Exercise 6 how to compute 1-step-ahead predictions.

 - Recall how the MSE is defined.
 You need your computed predictions and the test data.

-- You can use `which.min()` to evaluate which is the smallest element of a vector.
+- You can use `which.min()` to evaluate the location of the smallest element in a vector.

 `@pre_exercise_code`
 ```{r}